Marc Anthony: Personal life

 Anthony performed "The Star-Spangled Banner" at the 2013 Major League Baseball All-Star Game.
 While Anthony is an American of Puerto Rican descent, a controversy sprang up on social media due to some viewers' mistaken impression that he is Mexican.
 In an interview, Anthony responded, "Let's get this straight.
 I was born and raised in New York.
 You can't get more New York than me."
-Anthony was born in New York City from parents who migrated from Puerto Rico, his dad was from the city of Yauco.
+Anthony was born in New York City from parents who moved from Puerto Rico, his dad was from the city of Yauco.